VEGLOhouetchenouGABIN/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-To do this we should use just echo to diplay "Hello, World" 1- To do this we should use ESCAPE caracter to ESCAPE (")
+0-To do this we should use just echo to diplay "Hello, World" 1- To do this we should use ESCAPE caracter to ESCAPE (") 2-Todo this we use just a cat command